 No business owner likes being in Phase D, Recession.
 The word alone causes shudders!
 However, there are no "bad" business-cycle phases as far as ITR Economics is concerned.
 Each offers its own opportunities for better positioning a business.
 We challenge you to lead with optimism, rather than negativity or nervousness, during the down cycle.
 Here are a few reasons why:

-2. It also creates time for your company leaders to evaluate each of your departments and identify efficiency gains to be made.
+2. It also creates time for your company leaders to evaluate your departments individually and identify efficiency gains to be made.

-3. Your team can spend more time crafting advertising campaigns, growing in creativity.
-Then, when you hit your cyclical low and transition into Phase A, Recovery, you will already have your plans in place and ready for launch.
+3. Your team can spend more time crafting advertising campaigns and growing in creativity.
+Then, when you hit your cyclical low and transition to Phase A, Recovery, you will have your plans in place and ready for launch.

 - Use attrition to reduce the C players in your workforce